yishanhe/WM-AS-thesis-latex-template/README.md

+# TeX Template of Physical Standards for Theses & Dissertations for College of William & Mary, Arts & Sciences

 This directory contains a collection of template files that can be used with LaTeX to produce a PhD dissertation that conforms pretty closely to the W&M "Physical Standards for Theses & Dissertations".